 I am proud to say that the booksellers were impressed that the Chanticleer Reviews team members staffing the booth knew so much about the books that we were exhibiting and the authors.
 They found the author sheets given to them to take back to their offices very professional for Indie authors.
 They also were pleased to know that the titles were available in our printed and online catalogs, and that each and every book we were representing was vetted by us—Chanticleer Reviews—either with a top Chanticleer review that they could read and/or that the books were award winners in the Chanticleer International Writing Competitions.

 Only books that received a four or five star Chanticleer Review and/or have been awarded a First in Category Award in the Chanticleer Reviews Writing Competitions are eligible for exhibition at the Chanticleer Reviews trade show booths for Booksellers and Librarians.
-If your book has received a coveted four or five star review from Chanticleer or has earned a First in Category Award from Chanticleer, it will be eligible to participate in Chanticleer’s exclusive trade show representation service.
+If your book has received a coveted four or five star review from Chanticleer or was Short-Listed in the Chanticleer International Book Awards, it will be eligible to participate in Chanticleer’s exclusive trade show representation service.

 [editor's note: Chanticleer no longer does trade show representation]

 Here is a comment from the owner of Village Books (one of the top five independent bookstores in the U.S.), Paul Hanson:

 “Kiffer, your Bookseller Confidential article is SPOT ON.
 Thank you for spreading good and accurate information!”
 Best, Paul Hanson, Village Books